weterynarzfred/page_4/README.md

 `if type === optionTypes.INSTANCER`
 - `instanceGroup` - an option with type optionTypes.GROUP, it will be cloned as each of the instances.
 It cannot be a function.
 It cannot contain other instancers.

+`if type === optionTypes.SLIDER`
+- `sliderAttributes` - an object with attributes that will be passed directly to `rc-slider`.
+- `valueTransform` - a function that will be applied to the value before it is displayed.

 When a function requires refreshed data from other options it can call `callOptionFunction(getOption('testOption', state.options), state);`